mauricioquintela/mpv-ytdlp_download/README.md

 * Give execute permissions to yt-dlp_script.sh (chmod +x yt-dlp_script.sh).

-* Update yt-dlp_script.sh with your prefered format options.
+* Update yt-dlp_script.sh with your prefered format options, as well as with your prefered path to download the videos to.

 # Screenshot